 Business Analyst

-Business Analysts utilize data to evaluate procedures, identify needs, and provide data-backed suggestions and reports to leaders and key players.
-Frequently positioned at the nexus of business and technology, they employ data to guide policy-making, strategic business choices, and enhancements in operations.
+Business analysts utilize data to evaluate procedures, identify needs, and provide data-backed suggestions and reports to leaders and key players.
+Frequently positioned at the nexus of business and technology, they employ data to guide policy-making, strategic business choices, and operational enhancements.

 Financial Analyst